SovnSkyrim/Aldrnari/README.md

 If a mod updated and the old files got deleted, it is impossible to download them.
 In this case, just wait until I update the Modlist.

-If Wabbajack stalls on the MEGA.NZ files, get the files below and place them AS IS in the downloads folder you've selected, then restart Wabbajack completely.
-It's only those 4.
+Some files are known to be problematic, it is likely those are the ones that failed.
+You can download them here and place the archives **AS IS** in the downloads folder.

 - https://drive.google.com/file/d/1QczVKIsdHBD6bdiHtm54BmmVZ0a16-t9/view?usp=sharing - Aldrnari - Misc Generated Files
 - https://drive.google.com/file/d/17SdeD2hasnAGtIgV0ahsFln-9etkLZNT/view?usp=sharing - Aldrnari - Lods Output